jSherz/break-glass-access/README.md

 with the interactivity settings in the Slack app developer portal), it triggers the Step Function which grants access, revokes it, and then e-mails a report.

+![An example e-mail report in which the user's email is shown, along with the date and time of their access.
+Two tables are below that information, one showing the user's access in the AWS SSO portal, one showing their actions once logged into an account.](./images/access-report.png)

 ## Lambda functions

 * access-requested